cair/GraphTsetlinMachine/README.md

 ### Vanilla MNIST

 The Graph Tsetlin Machine supports rich data.
-One can, for example, add an entire image to a node, illustrated below for the Vanilla MNIST Demo in the example folder.
+One can, for example, add an entire image to a node, illustrated below:
 <p align="center">
   <img width="40%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/VanillaMNIST.png">
 </p>
-Here, the white pixels in the image represents the image.
-That is, each white pixel in the grid of <i>28x28</i> pixels gets its own symbol: W<sub>x,y</sub>.
-You define the image by adding its white pixels as properties.
-Note that with only a single graph node, you obtain a standard Coalesced Vanilla Tsetlin Machine.
+Here, each white pixel in the grid of <i>28x28</i> pixels gets its own symbol: W<sub>x,y</sub>.
+You define an image by adding its white pixels as properties to the graph node.
+Note that with only a single node, you obtain a standard Coalesced Vanilla Tsetlin Machine.
+See the Vanilla MNIST Demo in the example folder for further details.

 ### Convolutional MNIST